FAMILIAR-project/reproducibility-associativity/README.md

 ### C

-To cross-compile for Windows from Linux with `i686-w64-mingw32-gcc`, specific packages are needed (eg on Fedora `mingw64-gcc.x86_64`).
+To cross-compile for Windows from Linux with `i686-w64-mingw32-gcc`, specific packages are needed (e.g. on Fedora `mingw64-gcc.x86_64`).
 The combinatorial is roughly (but in fact there are much more variation points and variants):
 ```
 gcc -o testassoc-l testassoc.c